HrishikeshP-01/DataVisualization_Essentials/README.md

 - Bold colors convey a message but could clash or be garish
 - Color theory is a good place to start

+## Shape
+- Shape is less effective than color for differentiating data.
+So they should be accompanied with color.
+- Shapes alone don’t make trends pop out.